 Launch of SavetheInternet.eu campaign to maintain net neutrality in Europe.

 ECJ Advocate General Pedro Cruz Villalón publishes in his conclusions the fundamental-legal criticism of the directive.

-European Parliament decides with a large majority strong protection of net neutrality.
+European Parliament decides, with a large majority, on strong protection of net neutrality.
 The SaveTheInternet.eu campaign was able to achieve its goal!

 ECJ declares the EU Data Retention Directive (2006/24 / EC) unconstitutional.
-Historical judgment: For the first time in Europe a directive has been repealed in its entirety and not only in individual provisions.
+It was a historic judgment: for the first time in Europe, a directive has been repealed in its entirety and not only in individual provisions.

 Public hearing at the Austrian Constitutional Court.
 Abolition of data retention in Austria!

 Launched the project HEAT (Handbook for the Evaluation of Anti-Terror Laws) with the aim to create the basis for a surveillance total bill and to establish a comprehensive impact assessment for security laws.

 Draft for the establishment of an uncontrollable secret service - Police State Security Act (PStSG) - is published.

 AKVorrat issues a very extensive critical statement on the state protection law in the appraisal procedure.

 Start of the campaign "Stop the state protection law".